-- Residential Use Shall not exceed 15 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 15 UPA. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of .50, nor an impervious surface ratio (ISR) of .75. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+- Residential and Vacation Rental Use Shall not exceed 15 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 15 UPA. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of .50, nor an impervious surface ratio (ISR) of .75. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+In the alternative, the mixed-use bonus provisions of Section 4.2.3.6 may be used.